siberianfox/g2wiki/Raster-Streaming-Protocol.md

 1. The origin of the image is at the current location of the tool, and is not specified in the cycle parameters

+1. The MVP assumes all measurements are in metric units, and does not observe G20/G21 settings.
+If this is a problem the protocol can observe the units setting, but we felt this would cause more problems that it would solve.

+1. Three are not settings for laser power.
+It is assumed that 0 is off and the maximum level of the bit depth is ON.
+If this is an oversimplification laser power settings can be added to the setup header.

 # Details
 Some vocabulary: